Anand-S23/Instagram-Clone/README.md

 - Post system - Post, Comment, Like

 In-development To Do List:
-- Like system final touches
 - Home (list of posts from users you follow)
+- Activity (See what others are doing)

 Later Features:
 - UI/UX Desgin
-- Activity (See what others are doing)
 - Flutter or React Native front end with Django Rest API